jindrichmynarz/dissertation/parts/software.md

 matchmaker-sparql^[<https://github.com/jindrichmynarz/matchmaker-sparql>] is a command-line application for evaluation of SPARQL-based matchmaking.
 The evaluation setup is guided by a configuration file provided to the application.
-The configuration describes data to use, connection to a SPARQL endpoint to query and update the data, parameters of the matchmaker, and the evaluation protocol for n-fold cross-validation.
+The configuration describes the data to use, connection to a SPARQL endpoint to query and update the data, parameters of the matchmaker, and the evaluation protocol for the n-fold cross-validation.

 ### matchmaker-elasticsearch {.unnumbered}